On-Screen Keyboard Template 6.3

 Introduction

-On-Screen Keyboard Template for Clarion 5~5.5~6.3 ABC/Legacy.
-White box template to virtually in no time enable Windows' on-screen keyboard (osk.exe) in all prompts of your application.
-You can see screenshot on the right of this text.
+On-Screen Keyboard Template for Clarion 5-10...
+ABC/Legacy.
+This is a white box template which instantly enables Windows' on-screen keyboard (osk.exe) in all prompts of your application.
+Here's a screenshot on the right.

-So if you want to build touch-screen application or just let your customers do everything with mouse, you should not look any further.
+So if you want to build a touch-screen application, or just allow your customers do everything with a mouse, this template is for you!

 To test it, please download the demo or just run osk from the Start->Run